tonsky/rum/README.md

                state) }
 ```

-You can’t specify React key from inside component, but you can do so when you create it:
+You can’t specify a React key from inside component, but you can do so when you create it:

 ```clojure
 (rum/defc my-component [str]